 To disable this feature, set the value for AllowAudioInput to False in the wfclient.ini file.

-Support for 32-bit cursor
+- Support for 32-bit cursor - Addition of client-side jitter buffer mechanism

 For the complete list of Technical Preview features, see the Features in Technical Preview page.